Need Help? Give us a call.

 1 (800) 345-3452

-Do you know the difference between bookkeeping vs. accounting?
-Many small business owners don’t.
-Knowing the difference can ensure you hire the right professionals to advise you in your business.
+Many small business owners aren’t sure about the difference between bookkeeping vs. accounting.
+But it’s an important distinction as knowing the difference can help you hire the right professionals to advise you in your business.
 It can also help you know what to expect from each relationship.

 Many people use the words bookkeeping and accounting interchangeably.
 There’s a good reason for this.
 Bookkeepers and accountants generally work together very closely in order to fully serve their clients.
 Both are tasked with the financial reporting and well-being of the business.
 And both generally don’t get much time off between the months of January and April.

 There are some key differences between bookkeeping vs. accounting, though those differences are becoming increasingly blurred.
 Advancing technology and shifting mindsets in both professions are causing many bookkeepers to take on roles more traditionally managed by accountants.
 Similarly, many accountants are branching off into different areas of focus to help their clients manage their entire financial situation more effectively.

 Traditionally, bookkeepers have managed the day-to-day financial transactions in a business.
 They have been in charge of recording transactions in the accounting software (using a program like Quickbooks), reconciling bank statements at the end of the month, and producing preliminary financial statements on a monthly basis.
 Bookkeepers have also often provided full back-office support, including invoicing clients, paying bills, and processing payroll.

 A skilled bookkeeper should have at least two to four years of experience or an associate’s degree in accounting.
 Other tasks usually performed by a bookkeeper include: